to

 Format | Text |

-Introduced by the W3C organisation in 2001 the SVG file format grew to become the standard web file format for vector based 2D images and is supported by the majority of modern web browsers.
-SVG files are Xml based text files containing 2D vector elements such as paths, simple shapes, colors and more.
+Introduced by the W3C organization in 2001, the SVG file format grew to become the standard web file format for vector-based 2D images and is supported by the majority of modern web browsers.
+SVG files are XML-based text files containing 2D vector elements such as paths, simple shapes, colors, and more.

-The SVG format itself whilst primarily a vector format can include raster images as well as text.
-Due to its vector based format SVG files lend themselves very well to website company logos and icons.
-A compressed format of SVG also exists which uses the extension SVGZ and employs the GZIP compression algorithm.
+The SVG format itself, while primarily a vector format, can include raster images as well as text.
+Due to their vector-based format, SVG files lend themselves very well to website company logos and icons.
+A compressed format of SVG also exists, which uses the extension SVGZ and employs the GZIP compression algorithm.

 Extension | STL |